blain1995/100DaysOfCode/logs/days21to30.md

 ### Thoughts:

 Feeling a bit more confident with Tkinter now, enjoyed this project and can actually see myself using this regularly.

+## Day 24: 24th March 2021

+### Today's progress:

+Today I made a [password manager](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days21to30/day24/day24_password_manager.py) GUI program which exports inputted passwords to a [data.txt file](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days21to30/day24/data.txt) for storage.
+Spoilers the example file contains fake email and passwords!

+The program can also generate a password for you if you're feeling particularly uncreative.

+### Thoughts:

+Nice little program, I enjoyed making this.
+Impressed with Tkinters broad range of functions but a little dissapointed in the terrible documentation!